-- 3.1 No dispensations may be granted where it would be in breach of International or domestic law A tender or quotation may fall within one of the justifications for dispensation listed in CPR 3.3.
+- 3.1 No dispensations may be granted where it would be in breach of the Procurement Act 2023.
+A tender or quotation may fall within one of the justifications for dispensation listed in CPR 3.3.
 If the tender or quotation falls within a justification in CPR 3.3 then the Procuring Officer (PO) may seek dispensation in a report or decision record which sets out the reason(s) for requiring the dispensation and the CPRs from which dispensation is required.
-The report shall highlight any future commitments (whether or not of a financial character) which the proposed contract might entail. - 3.2 Where a dispensation is sought from tendering or price testing, the report or written record shall in addition justify the use of an alternate method of Contractor or partner selection so that propriety, Value for Money and compliance with International and domestic legislation can be demonstrated and shall include reasons such as those which are listed within 3.3. - 3.3 A tender or quotation which falls within the categories listed below are not required to be let in accordance with the formal requirements of the CPRs and the PO should proceed as set out in 3.1 above.
-The categories are as follows:- - (a) Only one contractor is able to carry out the work or service or to supply the goods for technical or artistic reasons or because of exclusive rights or that goods are required as a partial replacement for or addition to existing goods or installations and obtaining them from another contractor would result in incompatibility or disproportionate technical difficulties in operation or maintenance provided that continued use represents best value for the Board. - (b) The time limits required for tendering cannot be met for reasons of extreme urgency and the reasons were unforeseen and unattributable to the Board, subject to the method adopted for the letting of the contract, representing best value for the Board.
-This ground for dispensation cannot be applied to contracts above the UK threshold.
+The report shall highlight any future commitments (whether or not of a financial character) which the proposed contract might entail. - 3.2 Where a dispensation is sought from tendering or price testing, the report or written record shall in addition justify the use of an alternate method of Contractor or partner selection so that propriety, Value for Money and compliance with the Procurement Act 2023 can be demonstrated and shall include reasons such as those which are listed within 3.3. - 3.3 A tender or quotation which falls within the categories listed below are not required to be let in accordance with the formal requirements of the CPRs and the PO should proceed as set out in 3.1 above.
+The categories are as follows:- - 3.3.1 The creation or acquisition of a unique work of art or artistic performance - 3.3.2 Due to a particular supplier having intellectual property rights or other exclusive rights, only that supplier can supply the goods, services or works and there are no reasonable alternatives to those goods, services or works. - 3.3.3 Due to an absence of competition for technical reasons, only a particular supplier can supply the goods, services or works required and there are no reasonable alternatives to those goods, services or works. - 3.3.4 The goods, services or works to be supplied under the contract are strictly necessary for reasons of extreme and unavoidable urgency and time limits required for tendering cannot be met for reasons of extreme urgency and the reasons were unforeseen and unattributable to the Board, subject to the method adopted for the letting of the contract, representing best value for the Board.